-Interior designers design and redevelop building interiors.
+Interior designers design and supervise the construction or redevelopment of building interiors.

-Interior design requires an understanding of building construction, lighting, colour and furniture.par Interior designers may work individually as consultants or with a design group.
+Interior design requires an understanding of building construction, lighting, colour and furniture.
+Interior designers may work individually as consultants or with a design group.
 They visit clients in their homes and offices, and can often work long hours, including evenings and weekends.
 They usually work for clients on an agreed fee basis.

 Interior designers can work on a wide range of projects, including residential, commercial, retail, hospitality and institutional developments such as schools and hospitals.
 A few work as designers on stage, film and television productions.
 Major employers include large construction firms, architects, some government departments and large retail stores.
 Opportunities also exist for self-employment as consultants.
 Competition for jobs is very strong.
 Initially, interior designers may look for work interstate or overseas where a wider range of experience is available.